Last Updated on February 5, 2026 by Emily Hopkins

 Ensuring all property documents are in order is crucial to avoid legal issues.
 This includes verifying the property’s title, checking for any debts or liens, and confirming that all permits and licenses are up to date.

 Viv Europe can assist with all these document preparations.
-Our team can help you obtain your NIE efficiently and guide you in opening a Spanish bank account with ease.
-We are here to ensure that all necessary property documents are thoroughly prepared.
+Our team helps you obtain your NIE efficiently and guides you in opening a Spanish bank account.
+We ensure that all property-related documents are accurately and thoroughly prepared, making the process smooth and stress-free.

 Sign the Deed and Transfer the Amount